artineering-io/flair-docs/flair/styles/presets.md

 {:toc}
 </details>

-_Style presets_ allow artists to easily switch between styles and their attributes within Flair.
-The tool can be opened by clicking on the `STYLE` [shelf icon](/flair/getting-started/flair-shelf/).
+_Style presets_ allow artists to easily switch between shader styles and their attributes within Flair.
+The tool can be opened by clicking on the `STYLE` [shelf icon](/flair/getting-started/flair-shelf/) or used procedurally with the Flair [style presets API](#style-presets-api).

 <figure class="aio-ui">
 	<img src="/media/style-presets/presets.png" alt="Style presets window">